MaterializeInc/materialize/doc/user/content/manage/user-management/rbac-tutorial.md

 In this scenario, you are an administrator on your Materialize account.
 You recently hired a new developer who needs privileges in a non-production cluster.
-You will create specific permissions for the new role that align with your business needs and restrict the developer role from having access to your production cluster.
+You will create specific privileges for the new role that align with your business needs and restrict the developer role from having access to your production cluster.